MarcMDeveloper/LoreForge/Docs/Roadmap/Roadmap.md

 - ✅ Refactor UI NPC to be in a grid and put some art on it
 - ✅ Add some art to the NPC prefab
 - ✅ Refactor `JsonLoader`, `NPCManager`, `NPC`
-- Refactor UITooltip art and where it shows
+- ✅ Refactor UITooltip art
+- ✅ Refactor UITooltip design

 - Refactor dialogues UI and put some art
 - Add some art on the bubble chat prefab